 Pain Relief: Diet Changes

 Could food be affecting your pain?
 It's possible.
 People with migraines often find that specific foods -- like red wine and cheeses -- trigger attacks.
-Fatty meats may worsen the swelling and pain of rheumatoid arthritis.
+Fatty meats or milk may worsen the pain of inflammatory arthritis.
 Keep a food diary for a few weeks to see whether any foods seem to increase your pain.
 Then cut them out and see if your symptoms get better.